Ernest E. Ward, Jr. DVM

 Margo S. Tant, BSc, DVM, DVSc

-Dr. Tant received her veterinary training at the Ontario Veterinary College in Guelph Ontario and completed her DVM in 1983.
+Dr. Tant received her veterinary training at the Ontario Veterinary College in Guelph, Ontario and completed her DVM in 1983.
 She spent the next 10 years in small animal practice in southern Ontario before returning to OVC to take up graduate studies.
 She completed a doctorate in Clinical Pathology in 1998, meeting the eligibility requirements for Board Certification for the American College of Veterinary Pathologists.
-After graduation, Dr. Tant joined Vita-tech Laboratory (now Idexx Canada Laboratories) and since then has held a full time position as a diagnostic clinical pathologist.
-Her work focuses on diagnostic hematology and cytology, and she consults extensively with clients on the interpretation of laboratory data.
+After graduation, Dr. Tant joined Vita-tech Laboratory (now Idexx Canada Laboratories) as a full time clinical pathologist and consultant specializing in hematology, cytology, and the interpretation of laboratory data.